 Disagreements regarding the division of marital assets are the most common complications that occur when getting a divorce, especially if one spouse owns more assets or the wealth is unequally divided between the spouses.
 For example, one spouse may be financially dependent on the other or one spouse may have contributed separate property to the acquisition of marital property.
 Determinations regarding alimony and child support can become complicated as well, depending on each party’s work history, ability to work, and whether the parties are employed to their potential.
 While the law provides certain guidelines regarding the determination of support, these issues can be substantially more complicated than many realize and develop into litigation over the actual income of a party or what a party’s income should be for purposes of calculating support.

 Advice to Divorcing Parties

-The best advice an experienced Prince William divorce attorney will give their client is to not let their emotions or the heat of the moment blind them to the longer term impacts and potential outcomes of their divorce.
+The best advice a well-practiced Prince William divorce attorney will give their client is to not let their emotions or the heat of the moment blind them to the longer-term impacts and potential outcomes of their divorce.
 It is important not to take drastic steps that will have legal repercussions just to send the message to their spouse or to try to make their point.
 They should think their options through and discuss everything with their attorney before taking any kind of extreme action with respect to their case or their family.
-Maintaining flexibility and allowing themselves to be open minded even in emotionally charged situations will most likely save them time and money and make the process easier on everyone involved.
+Maintaining flexibility and allowing themselves to be open-minded even in emotionally charged situations will most likely save them time and money and make the process easier for everyone involved.

-It is especially helpful with issues involving custody and child support to understand the legal guidelines that the judge will use to make rulings on those issues when you are negotiating towards a settlement agreement.
-A family lawyer can help you be informed about all these guidelines and can assist you in using that information to its fullest potential during the legal process.
+It is especially helpful with issues involving custody and child support to understand the legal guidelines that the judge will use to make rulings on those issues when you are negotiating a settlement agreement.
+A Prince William divorce lawyer can help you be informed about all these guidelines and can assist you in using that information to its fullest potential during the legal process.
+Call today.